Should you be trading or investing in crypto?

 Day Traders: Day traders trade throughout the day and close all the positions before the end of the trading day.
 Day traders don't hold an overnight position.
 As the cryptocurrency markets are open 24x7, usually day traders close their positions before they go to bed.

 Swing Traders: Swing traders hold positions from days to weeks.
-In this trading, the traders take advantage of short-term fluctuations in a coin's price.
+In swing trading, the traders take advantage of short-term fluctuations in a coin's price direction.
 They sell high and wait for markets to dip.
-Buy again and increase the number of tokens that they can use to trade in their next step.
+Buy again at a lower price and increase the number of tokens that they can use to trade in their next step.

-Momentum traders: Momentum traders make money according to the ongoing market trend, whether upwards or downwards.
-They can hold positions from hours to a couple of weeks.
+Momentum traders: Momentum traders make money according to the ongoing crypto market trend, whether upwards or downwards.
+A momentum trade can last varyingly, from hours to a couple of weeks.

 Trade frequency refers to the number of trades executed in a specific time interval.
 Trade frequency is inversely proportional to the investment period.
-A longer investment period means less trade, i.e., lower trading frequency, whereas short term investment means frequent trades, i.e., higher trading frequency.
-Investors have a lower trading frequency as they hold coins for the long term, while traders have a higher trading frequency as they frequently trade according to market volatility in the race to gain immediate profits.
+A longer investment period means less trade, i.e., lower trade frequency, whereas short term investment means frequent trades, i.e., higher trade frequency.
+Investors have a lower trading frequency as they hold coins for the long term, while traders boast higher trade frequency as they frequently trade according to market volatility in the race to gain immediate profits.
 Investors hardly place 2-3 orders at max on a coin in a whole year whereas active traders place hundreds of orders in a week.

 Fundamental vs. technical analysis